documentnode/documentnode.io/release-notes/relnotes-1.3.13.md

-﻿# Version 1.3.13 (stable)
+# Version 1.3.13 (stable)

 ![screen-doc-info-popups](screen-doc-info-popups.png)

-We continued polishing the user experience of Docment Node to make it better every day.
+We continued polishing the user experience of Document Node to make it better every day.
 If you spot any issues or have any ideas, please don't hesitate to let us know.

 ## Made the Deletion Operations More Secure